Fall 2022

 Diversity and Inclusion

 We intend for this course to provide a welcoming learning environment for all students.
 We especially welcome diverse ideas and perspectives during class discussions.
 However, despite our best efforts, we may accidentally slip up, so please feel free to speak to the instructors about your concerns.
-And in case you believe you need to escalate your concerns further, you can reach out to Professor Tom Doeppner (Vice Chair).
+If you believe you need to escalate your concerns further, you can reach out to Professor Tom Doeppner (Vice Chair).

 Student Responsibilities